Despite slow progress, Boehringer keeps faith in oncology

 These products are not considered disease modifying, and new options have proven hard to come by.
 Despite Ofev’s shortcomings it is still Boehringer’s second-biggest drug, with 2021 sales of €2.5bn ($2.7bn) announced today.

 The group’s top seller is the Lilly-partnered SGLT2 inhibitor Jardiance, whose expansion into areas outside diabetes continues.
-It was approved in the US last September for heart failure with preserved ejection fraction (HFpEF), and could soon add chronic kidney disease to its list of indications: last month the Empa-Kidney study was stopped early for efficacy.
+It was approved in the US in February for heart failure with preserved ejection fraction (HFpEF), and could soon add chronic kidney disease to its list of indications: last month the Empa-Kidney study was stopped early for efficacy.

 It will be interesting to see how Jardiance stacks up against Astrazeneca’s rival SGLT2 Farxiga, which already has chronic kidney disease on its label following a win in the Dapa-CKD study.